Skip to main content

 How far ahead should I book Kikunoi Sushi Ao?

-Specific booking windows are not documented for this venue, but Kikunoi's ryotei reputation in Kyoto means demand is high, particularly for international visitors in peak seasons (spring cherry blossom, autumn foliage).
+Specific booking windows are not documented but Kikunoi's ryotei reputation in Kyoto means demand is high, particularly for international visitors in peak seasons (spring cherry blossom, autumn foliage).
 Booking four to eight weeks out is a reasonable working assumption; securing a reservation through your hotel concierge in Higashiyama Ward is the most reliable route.

 What are alternatives to Kikunoi Sushi Ao in Kyoto?